ircmaxell/resume/oss/README.md

 # Other Projects

-[Github](https://github.com/ircmaxell?tab=repositories) and [Packagist](https://packagist.org/packages/ircmaxell/) detail the primary Open Source PHP packages that I built and shipped.
-There aare
+[Github](https://github.com/ircmaxell?tab=repositories) and [Packagist](https://packagist.org/packages/ircmaxell/) detail open source contributions and PHP packages that I built and shipped.

 # Other Contributions